 11x 17 (Tabloid)

 (or “DPI”) is the term used to describe the number of dots, or pixels, per inch used to display an image or file.
 Higher resolution means that more pixels are used to create the image, resulting in a crisper, cleaner image.
 An image will print pixelated when its resolution is low, or the image is enlarged significantly resulting in loss of quality.
-As a general guideline, 300 dpi is a sufficient resolution for most printed materials.
+As a general guideline, 300 dpi at 100% size is a sufficient resolution for most printed materials.

 Document Color Mode